-There is something about this part of Sicily that goes straight to the heart.
+There is something about the south-eastern corner of Sicily that goes straight to the heart.
 It is agricultural, abounding in vineyards, citrus and almond orchards, and olive groves.
 It is also wild, windswept, rugged and mountainous, with a coastline gentle in places, dramatic in others.
 This varied landscape is populated with gracious Baroque towns and picturesque fishing villages.
 Its immense variety is reflected in the culinary traditions of the area, which embrace both land and sea; and there is a way of life here that is fighting to preserve small farms and traditional methods of food production against a rising tide of agribusiness and mass tourism more evident in other parts of the island.

 The town of Noto itself is a graceful gem, a Baroque beauty rebuilt on the southern slopes of the Hyblaean mountains in one intense period after a disastrous earthquake in 1693 left the original city, five miles north and higher up, in ruins.
 The catastrophe brought forth beauty, however, in the work of three local architects who created a sumptuous unity and originality that belongs uniquely to this part of Sicily.
 Quietly proud as they are of their city, local people still don’t like to talk about earthquakes, we were told, and look to their local saint, Corrado, for protection.
 (He is so revered that Corrado is the most common name for boys born in Noto, and if a man is called Corrado, he is recognised throughout Sicily as a native of this town.)